luontola/gospec/README.md

 **1.x.x (2010-xx-xx)**

 *UPGRADE NOTES:* In all your specs, replace `*gospec.Context` with `gospec.Context` in the spec's parameters.

-- Upgraded to Go release.2010-02-04
+Add `import . "gospec"` to the imports and change every assertion of the old `c.Then(x).Should.Equal(y)` syntax to use the new `c.Expect(x, Equals, y)` syntax.

 - New expectation syntax.
-The old syntax can still be used, but it might be deprecated later, depending on experience with the new syntax.
+The old `c.Then()` syntax is deprecated and will be removed later.
 - New matchers: IsSame, IsNil, IsTrue, IsFalse, ContainsAll, ContainsAny, ContainsExactly, ContainsInOrder, ContainsInPartialOrder
 - Added Fibonacci numbers example
 - Added instructions about the style of naming and organizing specs
-- Small changes to the print format of error messages
+- Minor changes to the print format of error messages
+- Upgraded to Go release.2010-02-04

 **1.0.0 (2009-12-30)**